crftbt/NixOSChuwiMinibookXN100/README.md

-# NixOSChuwiMinibookXN100
+# NixOS on Chuwi Minibook X N100
-NixOS configuration on Chuwi Minibook X N100
+NixOS configuration for the Chuwi Minibook X N100.

 ## Not Working
 * BIOS does not support rotating display